Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry: Financial planning and wealth management

 In mid-April 2018, the second round of hearings, focused on the financial planning and wealth management industry commenced.
 During this round, on 20 April 2018 Craig Meller resigned as CEO of AMP Limited after it was revealed in a public hearing before the Royal Commission that AMP charged clients for financial advice which was not provided, and misled ASIC on numerous occasions.

 In August 2018 it was revealed that NAB subsidiary, MLC Limited, had charged some of its customers "adviser contribution fees" and "employer service fees" on its superannuation products.
-By its own admission, NAB executives told the Royal Commission that the customers may have not received any service, in spite of being charge a fee.
+By its own admission, NAB executives told the Royal Commission that the customers may have not received any service, in spite of being charged a fee.
 NAB tried to disguise these fees as commissions.
 The following month ASIC commenced civil proceedings in the Federal Court alleging that NAB-owned superannuation entities had deducted $100 million in fees from more than 300,000 customers where services were not provided.
-Appearing before the Royal Commission in November 2018, NAB Chief Executive Officer Andrew Thorburn defended the fees-for-no-service issue as a “process issue” rather than dishonesty.
+Appearing before the Royal Commission in November 2018, NAB Chief Executive Officer Andrew Thorburn defended the fees-for-no-service issue as a "process issue" rather than dishonesty.
 Days earlier, NAB Chairman and former Secretary of The Treasury Ken Henry defensively appeared before the Royal Commission, with some tense exchanges between Henry and Orr.